Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Tigers have covered the spread once this year when underdogs by 4.5 points or more (in three chances).

-- Auburn's games this year have hit the over four times in eight opportunities (50%).
+- Auburn's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Auburn is 5-2 against the spread and 6-1 overall in games when it scores more than 16.1 points.
+- Auburn is 5-2 against the spread and 6-1 overall in games when it puts up more than 16.1 points.

 - Auburn is 5-2 against the spread and 6-1 overall when the team amasses over 329.3 yards.

-- The Tigers have turned the ball over seven times, four fewer times than the Aggies have forced turnovers (11).
+- This year the Tigers have seven turnovers, four fewer than the Aggies have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.